 Puppets of a Digital Brain

-Puppets of a Digital Brain is (will be soon!) a short film that explains the technology behind current generative AI systems, in particular Large Language Models (LLMs) in an accessible and attractive way, and explores and explains the good and bad sides of current AI technologies.
+Puppets of a Digital Brain is (yes!!! is!!!) a not so short film that explains the technology behind current generative AI systems, in particular Large Language Models (LLMs) in an accessible and attractive way, and explores and explains the good and bad sides of current AI technologies.
 The goal is to make this information accessible to the wider public, such that they are better informed to hopefully make more informed choices when using such systems, and shape the development of future AI systems that respect ethical principles in development, training and usage.

 Synopsis